opentok/opentok-linux-sdk-samples/Basic-Video-Chat/README.md

 ### Connecting to an OpenTok session

-After connecting to the session and creating a publisher instance, the application calls the `otc_session_connect()` function, defined in the OpenTok Linux SDK:
+After creating the session and publisher instances, the application calls the `otc_session_connect()` function, defined in the OpenTok Linux SDK: